jaumet/avook-dual/docs/magic_link_flow.md

 Actors involved:

-- **Stripe** handles the checkout flow and shares the customer's email via webhooks.
+- **PayPal** handles the checkout flow and shares the customer's email via IPN callbacks.
 - **Audiovook backend** (FastAPI, Postgres, JWT) stores users and issues access tokens.
 - **User** only needs to remember their email address.

 High-level flow:

 > **Note:** The production backend now grants per-package entitlements using `catalog/packages.json`.
-The legacy `full_access` flag is still supported for all-access plans, but most Stripe purchases map to specific package IDs.
+The legacy `full_access` flag is still supported for all-access plans, but PayPal purchases map to specific package IDs through the IPN `custom` field.

-1. **Stripe purchase**
+1. **PayPal purchase**
-   - Stripe sends a webhook to the backend.
+   - PayPal sends an IPN webhook to the backend once the payment is completed.
-   - The backend creates or updates the `User` with `full_access = true` using the Stripe email.
+   - The backend creates or updates the `User` with the purchased package IDs using the PayPal email.
 2. **User requests access**
    - The user submits their email to a simple form.
    - The frontend calls `POST /auth/magic-link/request`.